Visit Grande Prairie, Alberta, Canada

 Want to enjoy the long daylight hours and nights that can be radiant with the Aurora Borealis while on a wilderness adventure after the festival?
 Contact the folks at Horse Trekking Adventures at (780) 835-4629 to arrange a trip into the boreal forest throughout the Peace Region or a longer trip into the Rocky Mountains.

 Or take a drive through the mountains.
-A scenic 2-hour drive south on Highway 40 takes you to Grande Cache, home of the Canadian Death Race.
+A scenic 2-hour drive south on Highway 40 takes you to Grande Cache, home of the Canadian Death Race and gateway to Willmore Wilderness Park.
 Drive another 2 hours south to get to Jasper.
 The charming cabins and rustic elegance of the Jasper Park Lodge combine for a perfect getaway or family vacation.

-Drive another 3 or so hours to get to Banff, which is an hour drive from Calgary and Canada’s fourth busiest airport.
+Drive another 3 hours south to get to Banff, which is an hour drive from Calgary and Canada’s fourth busiest airport.
 The historic Banff Springs Hotel, the majestic “castle in the Rockies,” is a UNESCO World Heritage Site and has been providing hospitality to guests for 125 years.

 Or enjoy a stay at the Banff Centre, the largest arts and creativity incubator anywhere.
 Its 43-acre campus, just a few blocks from downtown Banff, has hosted over 8,000 artists, leaders, and researchers from across Canada and around the world.
 Media + Production programs, including artist-in-residence programs, are among the many arts programs available.